Self-hosted security proxy for agent traffic

 03

-Protect MCP workflows
+Protect MCP and internal tool workflows

 04